SkinXXX/skinxxx/doc/zmq.md

 request/reply, and push/pull.

-The PIVX Core daemon can be configured to act as a trusted "border router", implementing the colx wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for
+The PIVX Core daemon can be configured to act as a trusted "border router", implementing the skin wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for